Second Place, Simmons and Fletcher, P.C., Excellence in Ethics Scholarship

 From my perspective, providing free legal services to those who cannot afford it is a way of helping others by giving back to the community and investing in it.
 It helps to protect those who are most vulnerable in our society from being taken advantage of or overlooked.
 In addition, the inequalities present in our society are not the only way in which these people are at a disadvantage; many people are unfamiliar with the laws which govern us and, in some cases, their own rights.
 It is important for an attorney to use her or his knowledge of the law to advocate for those who may not understand it, whether that be due to a language barrier, lack of experience with the law or both.
 This is significant in its own right, but it is also true that these people have value, and could prove to be future leaders who will later give back to others themselves.
 Our country simply cannot afford to let those from low income backgrounds fall through the cracks.

 Continuing on, the law serves, rules, and binds together a community of people from all walks of life.
 Ideally, regardless of age, race, sex, class, or political leanings, the people of the United States are all governed by the same set of laws and regarded as equals.
 Unfortunately, the reality of our world is far from that ideal, and there are a myriad of ways in which our society, and thus our legal system, falls short.
 We live in a world in which senseless harm can come to innocent people simply because of the color of their skin.
 We live in a time in which, in spite of decades of struggle, sexism is not a problem confined to our past.
-In addition, it is undoubtable that the financial circumstances of one’s birth continue to have an influence on the opportunities that this individual is afforded in life.
 Providing free legal services to those who cannot afford it is important because it gives attorneys the opportunity to have a role in balancing the scales of inequality not only in the United States, but also beyond.

 I come from a single income home in which financial struggles have been the norm.
 My family has always had food to eat and a place to live, and I will always be grateful for what we did have growing up.
 However, five people living on the income of one elementary school teacher did lead to its own challenges.
 In spite of this, I have managed to make it to a point which many may have thought impossible for me, and which some have told me may not be in reach: I have just completed my Bachelor’s Degree at Cornell University, and I am about to enter into my first year as a student at Stanford Law School.
 Although it is true that I have worked very hard for all of my accomplishments, I believe that a person can go nowhere in life without help from someone along the way.
 I have received help in the form of advice from mentors, guidance and support from deans and professors, scholarships from organizations, and opportunities from the schools I have been blessed to attend.
 The inspiration and encouragement my mother has given me since I was a young girl have been of great help to me as well.
 There are, no doubt, countless people who have contributed to my success in one way or another, and I am immensely grateful to them all.